Check your voter registration and polling place at MyVote.WI

 Absentee Ballots by Mail

 Requests for an absentee ballot must be received by the clerk by the Thursday before the election.
 However, due to mail delays, you are advised to mail your request well before that day.
 When you receive your ballot, follow the enclosed instructions closely to ensure that your ballot is counted.
+Ballots must be postmarked by election day and received by the Friday after the election.

 If you are a resident for 28 consecutive days before the election, you meet the residency requirement.
 After establishing residency, if you leave with the intent to return, you are eligible to vote using the residency thus established.
 If you move to another location in Wisconsin within 28 days of an election, you vote at your old polling place.